 Skip to content

-Register Now to join the exclusive Franchisee Seminar at Pune on 13th December 2024.
+Register Now to join the exclusive Franchisee Seminar at Chennai on 18th December 2024.

 Choosing the right fuel for cooking profoundly impacts life and the environment.
 It's time to clear the smoke about LPG vs wood as a cooking fuel.
 Despite wood being perceived as a more traditional and economical fuel, its health and environmental costs can be staggering.
 LPG, a modern energy source, can dramatically reduce harmful emissions and air pollutants by 80-100%, preserving your health and our planet.
 The IEA estimates that the global use of LPG for cooking will continue to grow in the coming years, reaching 33% by 2030.
 This blog will explore all the benefits LPG offers over wood.